 - During validation, if we are unable to provide a certificate and you do not meet the requirements to issue a certificate of recovery, we will provide a full refund.

 - Medical Letters are provided via the ZoomDoc Medical Letter Platform.

 - Medical Letters and Certificates are provided by individual ZoomDoc doctors.
 The ZoomDoc doctors are solely responsible for the patient, the services and letter they provide.

-- Issuing Medical Letters and Certificates is at the sole discretion of ZoomDoc doctors after evaluation of the online medical questionaire and clinical evidence [Video or images] that is provided.
+- Issuing Medical Letters and Certificates is at the sole discretion of ZoomDoc doctors after evaluation of the online medical questionnaire and clinical evidence [Video or images] that are provided.

 - Our Doctors may phone and discuss your symptoms or evidence prior to the provision of a medical letter.

 - If our Doctors are not provided with enough clinical information so as to confidently validate your medical letter, they may be required to cancel your letter request.

 - Patients are requirred to provide identification [Passport, Drivers License, ID] as part of our patient verification procedure.

 - If an employer or airline or 3rd party does not accept or rejects a ZoomDoc letter or certificate, for any reason, neither ZoomDoc nor our Doctors are responsible for any costs incurred.

 - After the provision of medical information, if our Doctors have any clinical concerns with regards patient safety they may contact a patients regular GP or other regulatory bodies with regards their concern, in line with GMC guidelines and UK Doctors responsibilities.